tdimino/tomdimino/README.md

-# 'At the zenith of the Information Age, a writer, philosopher, and lover of languages appears into view.'
+# 'At the zenith of the Information Age, a writer, philosopher, and lover of languages appears.'

 *Salvete*, *khairete*, and *shalom*, my friends!
-I'm Taoma de Mino, or Tom di Mino, or simply that curious 'content designer' with a penchant for poetry, mysticism, and the emerging discipline of ["affective computing."](https://arxiv.org/abs/2302.09582)
+I'm Tauma de Minu, or Tom di Mino, or simply that most curious of 'content designers' with a penchant for poetry, mysticism, and the emerging discipline of ["affective computing."](https://arxiv.org/abs/2302.09582)

 If you've arrived on this page, it's safe to say you're a bit of a digger (much like myself), inclined to poke around and exhume a subject until you've reached its root and tasted the truth of it.